MikeTaylor/firefly/README.md

 ## Manifesto

-Quoting from the abstract of _Modularity in FOLIO: principles, techniques and tools_ ([available as a preprint from Zenodo](https://zenodo.org/record/5703010): and submitted to the forthcoming FOLIO-themed special issue of the _International Journal of Librarianship_):
+Quoting from the abstract of [_Modularity in FOLIO: Principles, Techniques And Tools_](https://journal.calaijol.org/index.php/ijol/article/view/208), the featured article in [the FOLIO-themed December 2021 special issue 6(2)](https://journal.calaijol.org/index.php/ijol/issue/view/14) of the _International Journal of Librarianship_:

 > From its earliest inception, FOLIO was conceived not as an ILS (Integrated Library System), but as a true Services Platform, composed of many independent but interdependent modules, and forming a foundation on which an ILS or other library software could be built out of relevant modules.
 This vision of modularity is crucial to FOLIO’s appeal to the library community, because it lowers the bar to participation: individual libraries may create modules that meet their needs, or hire developers to do so, or contribute to funding modules that will be of use to a broader community — all without needing “permission” from a central authority.